A Myhill-Nerode Theorem for Generalized Automata, with Applications to Pattern Matching and Compression: Introduction

-The missing step is to determine whether it is possible to generalize the Burrows-Wheeler Transform and the FM-index to GNFAs, so that the resulting data structures can also be applied to Elastic Founder graphs and other classes of graphs where labels can be arbitrary strings.
-Indeed, in data compression it is common to consider edge-labeled graphs where one compresses unary paths in the graph to save space and the path is replaced by a single edge labeled with the concatenation of all labels.
+The missing step is to determine whether it is possible to generalize the Burrows-Wheeler Transform and the FM-index to generalized automata, so that the resulting data structures can also be applied to Elastic Founder graphs and other classes of graphs where labels can be arbitrary strings.
+Indeed, in data compression it is common to consider edge-labeled graphs where one compresses unary paths in the graph to save space, and each path is replaced by a single edge labeled with the concatenation of all labels.
 For example, some common data structures that are stored using this mechanism are Patricia trees, suffix trees and pangenomes \cite{navarro2016, baaijens2022, mäkinen2023}.

-In the following, we only consider GNFAs without $ \epsilon $-transitions (that is, GNFAs where no edge is labeled with the empty string $ \epsilon $) because in general a GNFA may contain arbitrarily long paths consisting of adjacent $ \epsilon $-transitions, so the SMLG problem becomes more difficult and our mechanism, based on the FM-index, fails.
-We say that a GNFA is an \emph{$ r $-GNFA} if all edge labels have length at most $ r $ (so a GNFA is a conventional NFA if an only if it is a $ 1 $-GNFA).
-Let $ m $, $ e $ and $ \mathfrak{e} $ as above, let $ n $ be the number of states, and let $ \sigma = |\Sigma| $.
-In Section \ref{sec:WheelerGDFAs}, we will extend the notion of Wheelerness to GNFAs.
-The key ingredient will be the same set $ \mathcal{W(A)} $ that we use in our Myhill-Nerode theorem: we will consider a partial order $ \preceq_\mathcal{A} $ which sorts the set of all states with respect to the \emph{co-lexicographica order} of the strings in $ \mathcal{W(A)} $ (See Definition \ref{def:WheelerGDFA}).
+We will mainly focus on GDFAs (the extension to GNFAs is discussed in Appendix \ref{app:from gdfas to gnfas}).
+We say that a GDFA is an \emph{$ r $-GDFA} if all edge labels have length at most $ r $ (so a GDFA is a conventional DFA if an only if it is an $ 1 $-GDFA).
+Let $ m $, $ e $ and $ \mathfrak{e} $ as above and let $ \sigma = |\Sigma| $.
+In Section \ref{sec:WheelerGDFAs}, we will extend the notion of Wheelerness to GDFAs.
+The key ingredient will be the same set $ \mathcal{W(A)} $ that we use in our Myhill-Nerode theorem: we will consider a partial order $ \preceq_\mathcal{A} $ which sorts the set of all states with respect to the \emph{co-lexicographic order} of the strings in $ \mathcal{W(A)} $ (See Definition \ref{def:WheelerGDFA}).
 We will then prove the following result.